-Arrestin, beta 1, also known as ARRB1, is a protein which in humans is encoded by the ARRB1 gene.
-Members of arrestin/beta-arrestin protein family are though to participate in agonist-mediated desensitization of G-protein-coupled receptors and cause specific dampening of cellular responses to stimuli such as hormones, neurotransmitters, or sensory signals.
-By fluorescence in situ hybridization, this gene is mapped to 11q13.4.
-Arrestin beta 1 is a cytosolic protein and acts as a cofactor in the beta-adrenergic receptor kinase(BARK) mediated desensitization of beta-adrenergic receptors.
+Members of arrestin/beta-arrestin protein family are thought to participate in agonist-mediated desensitization of G-protein-coupled receptors and cause specific dampening of cellular responses to stimuli such as hormones, neurotransmitters, or sensory signals.
+Arrestin beta 1 is a cytosolic protein and acts as a cofactor in the beta-adrenergic receptor kinase (BARK) mediated desensitization of beta-adrenergic receptors.
 Besides the central nervous system, it is expressed at high levels in peripheral blood leukocytes, and thus the BARK/beta-arrestin system is believed to play a major role in regulating receptor-mediated immune functions.
+Alternatively spliced transcripts encoding different isoforms of arrestin beta 1 have been described, however, their exact functions are not known.